WebOfTrustInfo/rwot10-buenosaires/README.md

 and/or proposals on topics decided by the group that would have the greatest impact on the future.

+If you'd like to join us, you can sign up at <a href="https://www.eventbrite.com/e/rebooting-the-web-of-trust-x-2020a-buenos-aires-tickets-87248431407">Eventbrite</a>.

 ## Topics & Advance Readings

 In advance of the design workshop, all participants are invited to contribute a